cmpi-standard/headers/updates.md

   definition.
 * Solved issue that undocumented internal symbols showed up in the documentation, by setting HIDE_UNDOC_MEMBERS=YES in the Doxyfile.
+* Renamed special command @testopenpegasus to @statusopenpegasus and updated its page introduction text accordingly;
+  Added comments to Doxyfile and modules.dox hinting to keep the respective sections in sync when new MBs are added.

 16 July - Andy
 --------------